-According to an article by Forbes, content with images tends to get 94% more views compared to content without images.
+Content with images tends to get 94% more views compared to content without images, according to an article by Jeff Bullas.
 This is one reason infographics steal the show in any platform.
 Be it in newspapers or social media, infographics can be found everywhere, even in online learning.

 4 Ways to Use Infographics in Online Training